 Esparteña - Catalan

-Using braided rope to make footwear have been around since many thousand years.
+Using braided rope to make footwear have been around for many thousand years.
 There are different accounts claiming it´s originating from Spain or France where other reports say Egypt.

 During the 13th century the shoe we know as espadrille was born in the Pyrenees at the French-Spanish border.
 Espadrilles were worn by the infantry of the King of Aragon.
-At the same time the production spread to great extent.
-In the beginning of the 14th century Mauléon (a French city located in the Atlantic Pyrenees) began producing and selling big quantities of espadrilles.
+At the same time, the production spread to a great extent.
+At the beginning of the 14th century, Mauléon (a French city located in the Atlantic Pyrenees) began producing and selling big quantities of espadrilles.
 At the time there was also production in the Pyrenean region of Basque (northern Spain) as well as in Catalonia, Spain.

-Making espadrilles is a labor intensive process needing many workers and migrant work was common where “hirondelles”, young girls from the Aragonese valleys came to work seasonally.
+Making espadrilles is a labour-intensive process needing many workers and migrant work was common where “hirondelles”, young girls from the Aragonese valleys came to work seasonally.

 Further In the early 70s the iconic fashion designer Yves Saint Laurent had and idea to create an espadrille with a wedge heel.
-During a trade show in Paris Yves Saint Laurent visited a espadrille supplier founded in 1976 called Castañer.
+During a trade show in Paris, Yves Saint Laurent visited an espadrille supplier founded in 1976 called Castañer.
 They had never made a heeled espadrille before but was up for the task.

 The model was a success and espadrilles have been part of the fashion picture since.